Salmon-Computer-Vision/salmon-computer-vision/docs/run_make_cvat_tasks.md

 ![](assets/run_make_cvat_tasks/after_running_script.png)

-When all of tasks are done, you can go to cvat web interface by typing the following URL from Google Chrome on Windows system:
+When all of tasks are done, you can go to cvat web interface by typing the following URL from Google Chrome:

 ```bash
 http://localhost:8080/